metio/terraform-provider-k8s/docs/data-sources/kyverno_io_cluster_cleanup_policy_v2beta1_manifest.md

 Required:

-- `reference` (String) Reference is image reference to a container image in the registry.Example: ghcr.io/kyverno/kyverno:latest
+- `reference` (String) Reference is image reference to a container image in the registry.
+Example: ghcr.io/kyverno/kyverno:latest

 Optional:

 - `image_registry_credentials` (Attributes) ImageRegistryCredentials provides credentials that will be used for authentication with registry (see [below for nested schema](#nestedatt--spec--context--image_registry--image_registry_credentials))
-- `jmes_path` (String) JMESPath is an optional JSON Match Expression that can be used totransform the ImageData struct returned as a result of processingthe image reference.
+- `jmes_path` (String) JMESPath is an optional JSON Match Expression that can be used to transform the ImageData struct returned as a result of processing the image reference.

 <a id="nestedatt--spec--context--image_registry--image_registry_credentials"></a>
 ### Nested Schema for `spec.context.image_registry.image_registry_credentials`